Trying to make a difference, one citrus fruit at a time!

 At the beginning of Shed 1, we realised we were going to have a lot of spare citrus fruit as we use fresh zest in our gins.
 So, Zoe started making Gin Jelly Marmalade and we would ask for donations.
 Those donations went into our Marmalade Fund.
 We then started our Bottle Return scheme.
 People bring their empty bottles to us at markets and shows, and to some of our stockists (see Stockists’ list for participants) and in return we refund a few pence for each bottle and add a few pence to our fund.
 Not only does this raise some money for causes, but also means our bottles get reused.
 The money from the Marmalade Fund is then donated.

-Now, we sell our Marmalade as one of Shed 1 products and we put money from all sales-Gin, Marmalade & Chocolates-into the Marmalade Fund.
-We continue our Bottle Return scheme and hope to grow it once we have our own shop front in the new, bigger Shed.
+Now, we sell our Marmalade as one of Shed 1’s official products and we put £2 from each jar we sell into the Marmalade Fund.
+We continue our Bottle Return scheme and hope to grow it now we have our own shop front in The Old Calf Shed.
+For every small bottle and marmalade jar you return, we’ll refund you 10p and give 10p to charity.
+For every large bottle you return we’ll refund you 20p and give 20p to charity.

 In 2018 we donated a number of bottles of Gin, jars of Marmalade and boxes of Chocolates to various raffles.